junkdog/graftt/README.md

 Transplants have complete access to the recipient class: Existing methods can be wrapped, changed or replaced entirely.
 Interfaces can be retrofitted and additional fields added.

-An agent (`java -javaagent:agent-$VERSION.jar`) applies transplants at load-time.
+An agent (`java -javaagent`) applies transplants at load-time.
 Alternatively, `graftt-maven-plugin` finds and applies transplants within `target/classes`.

 The `core` module can be used for building custom tools.
 It imposes few restrictions on usage and revolves around [ASM's](https://asm.ow2.io/) tree API.